 Abstract: What explains the militarization of public safety?
-Despite its failure to reduce crime and harmful consequences for human rights, the militarization of policing remains a popular and increasingly widespread policy.
-Existing scholarship has mainly focused on the police adopting military weapons, training, and tactics but has neglected a silent but highly consequential type of militarization: the appointment of soldiers as police chiefs.
-Whereas the conventional wisdom points to structural violence and partisanship as key drivers of police militarization, I argue that the militarization of police leaders responds to political motives.
-Based on a novel data set on 5,580 police chief appointments in Mexico and repeated event history analysis, I find evidence of a cascading militarization effect.
-Mayors are more likely to appoint soldiers when they face coercive pressures and strategic incentives to align with the federal government’s policing preferences.
-I then turn to Nuevo León state to illustrate how these mechanisms work in practice.
+Despite its failure to reduce crime and harmful consequences for human rights, the militarization of policing remains a popular and widespread policy.
+Existing scholarship has mainly focused on the police adopting military weapons, training, and tactics but has neglected a silent but consequential type of militarization: the appointment of military members as police chiefs.
+Whereas the conventional wisdom points to partisanship and violence as key drivers, I argue that the militarization of police leaders responds to political motives.
+Based on a novel data set on 5,580 police chief appointments in Mexico and repeated event history analysis, I find evidence of a top-down militarization sequence.
+Mayors are more likely to appoint military chiefs when upper levels of government, and peers, embrace a militarized security strategy.
+I then turn to Nuevo León to illustrate how pressures from above and strategic incentives drive this sequence.

 Canales, Rodrigo, Jessica Zarkin, and Cosma Gabaglio.
 2021.
 "The Importance of Managerial Quality for Police Organizations."
 (Revise and Resubmit) (draft available upon request).